 The Civic has been criticised for the way it drives, but the latest models have been significantly improved.
 Handling and ride comfort are more than acceptable, but you won’t find it as fun to drive as a Focus or Astra.
 Three engines are offered – two petrol engines offer reasonable performance and economy, but the 1.6-litre diesel will achieve almost 80mpg.

-Use our Honda Civic configurator to get the best deal on a new one – it’ll find the greatest savings, straight from Honda’s UK dealers.
+Use our Honda Civic configurator to get a great deal on a new one – it’ll find brillinat savings, straight from Honda’s UK dealers.

 The Peugeot 308 is a drastic step-up compared to its predecessor.
 Quality is now equal to most rivals, with the company hoping the reasonable price will draw people away from the likes of the Astra and Golf.
 The body is a stylish but subdued affair and, inside, boot space surpasses many rivals and there’s a healthy level of standard equipment.
 Even basic models have a navigation system integrated into the 9.7-inch infotainment system.

 A wide-range of engines are available, with a 1.2-litre petrol being the most modern of the range.
 Available with a number of power outputs, this unit will give reasonable performance without affecting fuel economy.
 For those wanting a little more power, the 1.6-litre engine fitted in GT-line models manage a 0-60mph time of 7.3 seconds and fuel economy of up to 50mpg.